SustainSB/sustainsb.github.io/README.md

 A typical process for arriving at sustainability indices involves these steps:

-1. [**prep_regions**](https://sustainsb.github.io/prep_regions.html).
+1. [**Prep Regions**](https://sustainsb.github.io/prep_regions.html).
 The regions make up the fundamental spatial units of analysis for associating data layers and goal scores.

     ![](images/regions_cities.png)

-1. [**prep_layers**](https://sustainsb.github.io/prep_layers.html).
+1. [**Prep Layers**](https://sustainsb.github.io/prep_layers.html).
 Any data layer should be attributed to the regions with explicit units (eg km<sup>2</sup>) and can represent measurements over time.
 Most raw data must be aggregated or split in space and time to match the spatial regions and comparable time increments (eg years), as is the case in this example of extracting a groundwater score from the many USGS stations and sampling dates.

     - USGS groundwater stations: